Skip to content

 Problem: Constraint or index creation fails

-Solutions: - Check for existing data that violates constraints - Verify database user has CREATE privileges - Check for naming conflicts with existing objects - Review database logs for detailed error messages
+Solutions: - Check for existing data that violates constraints - Verify database user has CREATE privileges - Review database logs for detailed error messages

 Docker Compose Example